JanJericevic/MiRco_docs/docs/MiR100/mir_web_interface.md

 - `Planner -> Path deviation`: the maximum distance in meters that the robot's local plan is allowed to deviate from the global plan.

 ##### UR interface settings
 - `UR interface -> Universal Robot IP address`: the IP address of the UR robot.
-Used with the [industrial interface control](../MiRco/mirco_control.md/#mirco-industrial-interface)
+Used with the [`MiRco` industrial interface control](../MiRco/mirco_start.md/#mirco-industrial-interface).

 ##### Features settings
 - `Features -> Universal Robots Interface`: enable the running UR programs from inside MiR missions.
-Used with the [industrial interface control](../MiRco/mirco_control.md/#mirco-industrial-interface)
+Used with the [`MiRco` industrial interface control](../MiRco/mirco_start.md/#mirco-industrial-interface).

 ##### WiFi settings
 - `WiFi -> Add connection`: used to connect `MiR100` to an outside network.
 Select the network you wish to connect and fill in the required information. `MiR100_IP` is displayed under the network connection details.
 When the user and `MiR100` are connected to the same outside network, you can use this IP to access the web interface.